rbtnguyen/rt2/README.md

-Thanks for checking this out some notes:
+Thanks for checking this out, some notes:

 To get started